LTD Duration Limits

 Age at disability: 45

-Condition: Herniated disc, unable to hold FAA medical
+Condition: Herniated disc, unable to hold FAA first-class medical

 Benefit timeline: